 Sign up now to receive more information about studying at Middlesex University London.

 You can study for this HR MA either over 1 year full-time or 2 years part-time.
-Furthermore, there is an enhanced 15-month or 24-month version if you wish to incorporate a placement into the course.

 The core modules in the course provide a platform for you to acquire knowledge, develop critical thinking and apply theory to practice.
 You will learn threshold concepts and models, develop people management and development skills, understand the principles of professional and ethical practice, and explore tools for influencing others.

 During the final stage of your course, you will be required to undertake an Applied Dissertation project on an HR topic of interest to you, which will be guided by an academic supervisor from the Department.

 This module aims to encourage you to develop a strong sense of self-awareness of your strengths and weaknesses as a manager and/or colleague.
 It seeks to develop your professional practice and its application in ways which ensure successful people management, development practice and effective leadership.